seveas/func-shell/README.md

 Syntax
 ------
-There are 4 types of input:
+There are 5 types of input:

-- Commands to modify the list of hosts
+- Commands to modify the list of hosts, or fsh settings
 - Calls to func modules, such as test.ping()
 - Shell commands to be executed via the command module
+- Sourcing another file with commands
 - Comments, which are lines starting with a # character (leading whitespace is allowed and ignored)